ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/pytorch.md

 You are ready to use PyTorch on Arm Linux.

-Explore the many machine learning articles and examples using PyTorch.
+Now explore the many [machine learning articles and examples using PyTorch](https://pytorch.org/tutorials/).